Skip to main content

 1. Gather documents in one folder before starting.
 Half the timeline variance in line-of-credit applications comes from back-and-forth on missing documents.

 3. Submit application + documents.
-At ClearValue Lending, your file routes to a single matched lender.
+At ClearValue Lending, your file routes to the funding partners best matched to it.
 At a direct lender, you apply once to that lender.

 4. Underwriting + soft/hard credit pull.
 Soft pulls happen at intake; hard pulls at offer-acceptance.
 Bank lines may also pull business credit (Dun & Bradstreet, Experian Business).